How your GCSE grades could affect your choices at 16

 Higher GCSE grades may lead to better paid and advanced apprenticeships.

-- If you have 4 GCSEs grade 4 and above including Maths and English you could start on a level 3 Advanced apprenticeship, compared to a level 1 or 2 Intermediate apprenticeship if you do not.
+- If you have 4 GCSEs grade 4 and above including Maths and English you might be able to start on a Level 3 Advanced apprenticeship, compared to a Level 1 or 2 Intermediate apprenticeship if you do not.
+However, for some apprenticeships everybody has to start on a 2 Level 2 Intermediate apprenticeship to build up their knowledge and skills in that job area.

 - Find out more about apprenticeships.